Vladimir II Monomakh: Early life

+During his rule in Smolensk and Chernigov, Monomakh led 13 military campaigns in the name of his father, then Grand Prince of Kiev, and also participated in diplomatic missions.
+In 1068 he allied himself with the Cuman chief Bilge-Tegin.
 In his famous Instruction (also known as The Testament) to his own children, Monomakh mentions that he conducted 83 military campaigns and 19 times made peace with the Polovtsi.
 At first he waged war against the steppe jointly with his cousin Oleg, but after Vladimir was sent by his father to rule Chernigov and Oleg made peace with the Polovtsi to retake that city from him, they parted company.
 Since that time, Vladimir and Oleg were bitter enemies who would often engage in internecine wars.
 The enmity continued among their children and more distant posterity.